History of English cricket (1726–1750): General practice and codification

+Controversy

+Legal cases

 Cricket had some brushes with the law in the first half of the century, including two court cases about unpaid gambling debts.
 The second of these followed a match in 1724 between Stead's XI and a Chingford team on Dartford Brent.
 Terminating Stead's lawsuit, Lord Chief Justice Pratt ordered the match to be completed in order that the stakes could be settled.
 The replay took place in September 1726.
 In a letter written the same month, an Essex resident complained that a local Justice of the Peace had literally "read the Riot Act" to some people who were playing cricket.
 With reference to Pratt's ruling, the issue raised was that it was apparently lawful to play cricket in Kent but not in Essex.

+Gambling

 Gambling was prevalent at cricket matches in Georgian England and many gambling- or alcohol-fuelled incidents occurred.
-The issue was not addressed by the sport's ruling body until the 1770s and it remained a significant aspect through the 1730s and 1740s.
-The other side of the coin was the reliance of cricket as a professional sport upon the investment accrued through gambling interests.
-The importance of gambling was illustrated in 1730 when a match between teams sponsored by Richmond and Gage was cancelled "on account of Waymark, the Duke's man, being ill".
-Waymark was the outstanding player of the day and stakes would have been laid on his expected performance.
-Without his involvement, all bets were "off" and so the game was a non-starter.
+The issue was not addressed by the sport's ruling body until the 1770s and it remained a significant problem through the 1730s and 1740s.
+The other side of the coin was the importance to cricket, as a professional sport, of investment accrued through gambling interests – that was illustrated in 1730 when a match between teams sponsored by Richmond and Gage was cancelled "on account of Waymark, the Duke's man, being ill".
+As Waymark was an outstanding player, stakes would have been laid on his expected performance and his absence meant all bets were off.